Skip to content

 }'

-2. Route Magic Network Monitoring traffic through WARP
+2. Route Network Flow traffic through the Cloudflare One Client

-Depending on where you installed the WARP client, you may need to configure other devices on the subnet to route traffic through WARP.
-If you have access to your router and it runs a version/OS supported by the WARP client, we recommend using option one below.
-The same recommendation applies to users who have a software-based flow exporter, such as softflowd, and are not using a physical router to collect and export flows to Cloudflare.
+Depending on where you installed the Cloudflare One Client, you may need to configure other devices on the subnet to route traffic through the Cloudflare One Client.
+If you have access to your router and it runs a version/OS supported by the Cloudflare One Client, Cloudflare recommends Option 1.
+This also applies if you use a software-based flow exporter (such as softflowd) instead of a physical router to collect and export flows.

 Option 1: Default gateway

-If you installed a WARP client on your router or machine collector (something you can use to collect flow information, such as a computer, virtual machine or server), no additional configuration is necessary.
-All traffic will use the router as the default gateway.
-All you need to do is configure your flow export to send flow data to IP address 162.159.65.1 and port 2055 for NetFlow, or 162.159.65.1 and port 6343 for sFlow.
+If you installed the Cloudflare One Client on your router or machine collector (a computer, virtual machine, or server that collects flow information), no additional configuration is necessary.
+All traffic uses the router as the default gateway.
+Configure your flow export to send data to IP address 162.159.65.1 and port 2055 for NetFlow, or 162.159.65.1 and port 6343 for sFlow.

 Option 2: Alternate gateway

-If you have access to the router but installed WARP on another machine, you can configure the router to export flow traffic to the machine running WARP.
+If you have access to the router but installed the Cloudflare One Client on another machine, you can configure the router to export flow traffic to the machine running the Cloudflare One Client.
 To do this:

 1. Set the machine's IP address as the export destination on the router.

-2. Configure the export port on the router to match the listening port on the WARP machine.
+2. Configure the export port on the router to match the listening port on the Cloudflare One Client machine.

-3. Redirect traffic that arrives at your machine running WARP to the following Cloudflare’s destination IPs and ports:
+3. Redirect traffic that arrives at your machine running the Cloudflare One Client to the following Cloudflare destination IPs and ports:

 For example, if WARP is running on a machine in your network with the IP 10.10.10.10, and you configured it to accept traffic on port 2055 or 6343, you need to configure your flow export-capable router to send data to 10.10.10.10 and port 2055 or 6343.

-In the machine running WARP, you can redirect this traffic to Cloudflare through the use of a proxy or redirect tool of your choice.
-Some options below:
+In the machine running the Cloudflare One Client, you can redirect this traffic to Cloudflare using a proxy or redirect tool of your choice.
+Options include:

 • Using socat, listen on the desired port for UDP traffic.
-Then, proxy that traffic to Magic Newtork Monitoring’s destination and port.
+Then, proxy that traffic to Network Flow's destination and port.

 • socat UDP-LISTEN:2055,reuseaddr,fork UDP:162.159.65.1:2055